The Swope, Rodante Vanguard Award Selection Board

 USF Athletics welcomed Carlton Rice to Tampa as the Assistant Athletics Director for Student-Athlete Enhancement in January of 2022.

 In his position, Rice oversees the day-to-day operations of the Student-Athlete Enhancement unit including staff, programming and execution.
-He has a special focus on the areas of leadership advancement including the Student-Athlete Advisory Committee (SAAC), the Black Student-Athlete Council (BSAC), and the Student-Athlete Leadership Academy.
+He has a special focus on the areas of leadership advancement including the Student-Athlete Advocacy Committee (SAAC), the International Student-Athlete Club (iSAC), the Student-Athlete Leadership Academy and all Student-Athlete Professional Development.
 Personal enhancement and department wide events are other areas he works very closely with.

-Rice, is pursuing his doctorate of education from Tennessee State University, came to USF after serving eight years as the athletic director at Lawson State Community College (2013-21) in Birmingham, Ala.
+Rice, earned his Doctor of Education degree from Tennessee State University in December 2025, came to USF after serving eight years as the athletic director at Lawson State Community College (2013-21) in Birmingham, Ala.
 He also previously served as athletic director at Burke High School (2009-13) in Charleston, S.C., and worked as a physical education instructor and as a graduate assistant in the Alabama A&M athletics department.

 Rice was a football letterman at Mississippi State (2003-06), where he earned his bachelor’s degree in physical education in 2006, and at Alabama A&M, where he was the Defensive MVP and earned his master’s degree in physical education in 2009.